nightrome/matconvnet-calvin/README.md

 - \[5\] http://arxiv.org/abs/1506.02106

 **Disclaimer:**
-Except for \[2\], none of these methods implemented in MatConvNet-Calvin is authorized by the original authors.
+Except for \[2\], none of the methods implemented in MatConvNet-Calvin is authorized by the original authors.
 These are (possibly simplified) reimplementations of parts of the described methods and they might vary in terms of performance.

 **Contact:**
 If you run into any problems with this code, please submit a bug report on the Github site of the project.